Idk507/Azure-Developer-Associate-AZ-204-Complete-Learning-Roadmap/phase1_azure_fundamentals/Day04/Azure_Networking_fundamentals.md

 python azure_network_setup.py
 ```

-You can now deploy VMs into the subnets and they will be fully networked, secured, and have outbound internet via NAT.

 **Next steps you can add** (just extend the script):
 - Create Azure Firewall → attach to VNet.